Cristianetaniguti/Reads2Map/pipelines/EmpiricalReads2Map/EmpiricalReads2Map.changelog.md

 # 1.5.0

+* Adapt tassel and stacks tasks also for polyploids
+* Update tests
 * Add MAPpoly new functions framework_map and update_framework_map
 * Polyploid analysis output compatible with Reads2MapApp v0.0.1
 * Remove LargeList deprecated package as dependency